ninagris/Toggle-Untoggle/README.md

       **–Minimum Percentage of Cell Area Occupied by Nucleus:** The minimum proportion of the cell's area that must be occupied by nucleus (blue) pixels.

       **–Nucleus Channel Intensity Threshold:** Minimum fluorescence intensity for a pixel to be considered part of the nucleus.

+Don’t check this box when processing composite images unless you also have a separate nucleus channel provided with matching unique IDs.
+Composite images will be treated as containing only the segmentation channel, but using composite raw images as an input can substantially improve segmentation performance.

 11. **Segmentation Channel Color:**
 The color of the segmentation channel for display (choose from dropdown).
 The color is only used for the isualization purposes.